-It is a self-limited disease, which means that it usually goes away on its own.
+It is a self-limited disease, which means that it usually goes away.

-This virus can be spread from person to person through close contact (especially kissing).
+This virus can be spread from person to person through close contact (wildly kissing).

 It can also be passed on when sharing cups, toothbrushes, etc.

-It can take up to six weeks for symptoms to develop after a person is first infected with this virus.
+It can take up to six weeks for symptoms to develop after being first infected with this virus.

 This is known as the incubation period.

 Mononucleosis is more common in the young adult and adolescent population.

 The immune system produces antibodies during the infection.
 This generally provides lifelong immunity.

 This means that it is rare to have more than one episode of mononucleosis.

 The most common virus that causes infectious mononucleosis is the Epstein-Barr virus.